 Lower Housing Costs

 My house was 1100 square feet when we bought it in 2002 for $65,000.
 We made improvements and additions.

-For six years, it was under construction so we lived in 800 square feet.
+It was under construction for six years, so we lived on 800 square feet.
 We slept in the dining room for six years.
-Now we have a 4 bedroom, two baths paid-for home.
+Now we have a four bedroom, two baths paid-for home.

 You don’t need nearly the amount of room you think you do.
 My boys shared a bedroom until they were 18 and 21.

 The Benefits of Living in a Small House

 Discover new uses for items or purchase items that can be used for more than one thing.
 A nightstand with drawers can hold socks and a lamp.